pranayrk/quantum_computing_deck/docs/src/content/qubits/entanglement.md

 * $\ket{\psi^+} = \frac{1}{\sqrt{2}} ( \ket{01} + \ket{10} ) = \begin{bmatrix} 0 \\\\ \frac{1}{\sqrt{2}} \\\\ \frac{1}{\sqrt{2}}\\\\ 0  \end{bmatrix}$ and $\ket{\psi^-} = \frac{1}{\sqrt{2}} ( \ket{01} - \ket{10} ) = \begin{bmatrix} 0 \\\\ \frac{1}{\sqrt{2}} \\\\ - \frac{1}{\sqrt{2}} \\\\ 0 \end{bmatrix}$
 * The Bell states are orthonormal
 * Bell states are of fundamental importance to quantum information processing.
 Particularly for their use for quantum teleportation and dense coding.
+* Bell states are also called EPR pairs (Einstein-Podolsky-Rosen pairs)

 ---
 ### Qubits